Women's Chess World Cup 2025

 The Women's Chess World Cup 2025 was a 107-player single-elimination chess tournament that took place in Batumi, Georgia from 5 July to 29 July 2025.
 It was the third edition of the Women's Chess World Cup.
-The winner IM Divya Deshmukh, runner-up Koneru Humpy, and third-place finisher Tan Zhongyi qualified for the Women's Candidates Tournament 2026.
+The winner Divya Deshmukh, runner-up Koneru Humpy, and third-place finisher Tan Zhongyi qualified for the Women's Candidates Tournament 2026.
+Deshmukh, who previously held the title of International Master, became eligible for the Grandmaster title as a result of the tournament victory.

 Unlike previous editions, the tournament was not held in parallel with the open Chess World Cup 2025.

 Format

 The tournament was a 7-round knockout event, with the top 21 seeds given a bye directly into the second round.
 The losers of the two semi-finals played a match for third place.
 The top 3 finishers qualified for the Women's Candidates Tournament 2026.

 Each round consisted of classical time limit games on the first two days, plus tie-breaks on the third day if required.
 The time limits were as follows: